jamiebird119/game_space/README.md

 ## Acknowledgements
 Thanks to Reuben Ferrante for his help and input and the other tutors at Code Institute for their help and patience.

-Test Stripe
-Payment Intents API
-When using the Payment Intents API with Stripe's client libraries and SDKs, ensure that:

-Authentication flows are triggered when required (use the regulatory test card numbers and PaymentMethods.)
-No authentication (default U.S. card): 4242 4242 4242 4242.
-Authentication required: 4000 0027 6000 3184.
-The PaymentIntent is created with an id empotency key to avoid erroneously creating duplicate PaymentIntents for the same purchase.
-Errors are caught and displayed properly in the UI.